Billie Lourd Leans On Rumored BF Taylor Lautner As She Mourns Mom Carrie Fisher And Grandma Debbie Reynolds

 Reynolds took a long break from film to star on Broadway and act in various nightclubs in Las Vegas.
 She also starred on a number of TV shows, including The Debbie Reynolds Show.

-Apart from the social media support, Hollywood Life reported that Lourd made her first public appearance since Fisher’s passing, and Lautner was by her side.
+Apart from the social media support, Hollywood Life reports that Lourd made her first public appearance since Fisher’s passing, and Lautner was by her side.
 Lourd was spotted moving luggage out of her home in Santa Monica just prior to the news of Reynold’s stroke.
 Lautner was on hand helping Lourd move her suitcase to a car.

 Lourd wore a maroon dress and coat during the sighting while Lautner donned a sweater and jeans.
 He completed the casual look with a baseball hat.
 The pair has not confirmed their relationship, though the public appearance strongly hints that something is going on behind the scenes.